PaulineJac/GasparoSardiToponomasia/HTR/README.md

-# Data set for HTR of cod.
+# Dataset for HTR of cod.
 174 of the Burgerbibliothek of Bern
 ******
 Here you will find the data produced for the automatic transcription of cod.
 174.
 ******